Remembrance Day

 When and where?

-• If you are unable to attend, please note that the ceremony will also be filmed by YourTV from Cogeco and they will broadcast the event on channels 13 (standard definition) and 700 (HD) as well as channel 100 in HD on Epico at 2 p.m., 6 p.m. and 10 p.m. later that evening.
+If you are unable to attend, the service will also be filmed by YourTV from Cogeco, on channels 13 (standard definition) and 700 (HD) as well as channel 100 in HD on Epico at 2 p.m., 6 p.m. and 10 p.m. that evening.

 Road Closures

-Please note the following road closures for the Remembrance Day Ceremony:
+Please note the following road closures for the Civic Service of Remembrance:

 • King St from Lower University Ave to Barrie St from 8:15 a.m. to 12 p.m.